bloom-solutions/lnx-spec/002-exchange/readme.md

 - making Bitcoin/LN payments given a currency and amount
 - detecting invoices paid (in and out) and notifying given webhook url

+Below are diagrams for cashing in and out from an institution's point of view.
+LNX itself is composed of multiple software modules.
+We will dive into that detail in a later section.

 ## Cash-in

 ```mermaid